How does gift and inheritance tax work?

 If you receive a gift or inheritance you may have to pay tax on it.
 Here’s a closer look at how gifts and inheritance are taxed in Ireland.

-Gift and Inheritance tax, also known as Capital Acquisitions Tax (CAT) may be due on gifts and inheritances you receive.
-The amount owed is set by Irish Tax and Customs and is currently charged at 33%.
+Gift and Inheritance tax, also known as Capital Acquisitions Tax (CAT) may be due on assets you receive from a person’s estate when they die.